Bid Shopping: Bid Plus

 Bid Plus (formerly known as Speed Auction TV until 1 August 2011 and Speed Auction until March 2013) was a channel launched on 27 July 2005 and closed on 1 July 2013.
 The channel launched as 'Speed Auction TV' featuring rising price auctions lasting around 4 minutes.
 However, from 26 March 2008, the channel "flipped the arrow" and started selling all its products using a falling price dynamic, matching its sister channels Bid and Price Drop.
 On 1 August 2011, the channel changed its name to 'Speed Auction' dropping the 'TV' from its name.
 The channel was later renamed again to Bid Plus in March 2013 and lasted until its closure a few months later.

 Pricedropper.co.uk

 Pricedropper.co.uk launched on 25 August 2010 and was Bid Shopping's online-only channel, which focuses on fixed-price 'auctions', which aim to beat the high street.
-Pricedropper.co.uk outlived its online sister channel Dibbing.com.
 In March 2013, the website got replaced by the official website for Bid Plus until the channel's closure.